TankerHQ/spec/protocol.md

 If any of these check fail, the connection is closed.

-### Device Revokation
+### Device Revocation

 Prerequisite: The *user* has a session opened.

-A *user* may want to dispose of a device, for various reasons (eg: not used anymore, compromission, etc).
-A revoked device cannot authenticate itself to the *Tanker server* anymore, it won't new received blocks for newly shared resources, but it could still decrypts the one received before its revokation.
+A *user* may want to dispose of a device, for various reasons (eg: not used anymore, being compromised, etc).
+A revoked device cannot authenticate itself to the *Tanker server* anymore, it won't new received blocks for newly shared resources, but it could still decrypts the one received before its revocation.
 Some *Tanker Core* implementation may attempt to destroy the [Local Encrypted Storage] when receiving the `device_revocation` block.
 The *user* uses one of its authenticated *device* to revoke another.
 The targeted *device* may or may not be connected at the time of the revocation.

-The *user* provides the device ID they want to revoke. *Tanker Core* generates a new [User Encryption Key] and encrypts the privake key for every *user*'s devices with their public [Device Encryption Key Pair]. *Tanker Core* also encrypts the previous private [User Encryption Key Pair] with the new public [User Encryption Key Pair].*Tanker Core* constructs a `device_revocation` block with all of the above and push it to the *Trustchain*.
+The *user* provides the device ID they want to revoke. *Tanker Core* generates a new [User Encryption Key] and encrypts the private key for every *user*'s devices with their public [Device Encryption Key Pair]. *Tanker Core* also encrypts the previous private [User Encryption Key Pair] with the new public [User Encryption Key Pair].*Tanker Core* constructs a `device_revocation` block with all of the above and push it to the *Trustchain*.

 ## Verification Methods

 *Tanker Core* requires at least one verification method to be registered at all time for the *user*.
-These methods allow a *user* to register a new *device* on the trustchain by providing a shared proof between him and the *Tanker server*.
+These methods allow a *user* to register a new *device* on the Trustchain by providing a shared proof between him and the *Tanker server*.

 The only way to add more *device*s, after the first one created during [user registration](#user-registration), is to sign a new `device_creation` block containing the new device's keys with a *user*'s existing device.